Writing-on-Stone Provincial Park

 Writing-on-Stone Provincial Park is located about 100 km southeast of Lethbridge, Alberta, Canada, or 44 km east of the community of Milk River, and straddles the Milk River itself.
 It is one of the largest areas of protected prairie in the Alberta park system, and serves as both a nature preserve and protection for many First Nations (indigenous) rock carvings and paintings.
 The park is sacred to the Blackfoot and other Indigenous peoples.

-On July 6, 2019, Writing-on-Stone / Áísínai’pi was inscribed as a UNESCO World Heritage Site.
+On July 6, 2019, Writing-on-Stone (also known as Áísínai’pi) was inscribed as a UNESCO World Heritage Site.
 Its UNESCO application was filed under the name Áísínaiʼpi / ᖰᓱᖸᑯ, a Blackfoot language word meaning 'it is pictured' (or 'written').
 The provincial park is synonymous with the Áísínaiʼpi National Historic Site.

 Resources

-Writing-on-Stone Park contains the greatest concentration of rock art on the North American Great Plains.
-There are over 50 petroglyph sites and thousands of works.
+The park holds one of the largest concentrations of rock art on the North American Great Plains, with more than 50 petroglyph sites and thousands of individual works.
 The park also showcases a North-West Mounted Police (NWMP) outpost reconstructed on its original site.
 The original outpost was burned down by persons unknown after it was closed in 1918.

 The park features a visitor centre, campgrounds, picnic areas, group-use areas, and hiking trails, as well as canoeing and kayaking on the Milk River.